 |If this beauty took more precautions, she wouldn’t need to keep testing the condition of her hair.|

 Most of us always remember to protect our skin with sunscreen when planning to spend a lot of time in the summer sun.
 However, we can often forget all the damage our hair can suffer if we don’t care for it properly.
-If you want to keep it healthy, there are some preventive measures that you should take.
+If you want to keep it healthy, these summer hair care tips are valuable preventive measures to defend hair from harsh sun.

 You could also try a swim cap, if you can bear to wear one.
 They do seem to lock in the heat, but help guard the hair from the sun and keep water from getting into your ears.

-Instead of your usual shampoo, you might want to pick up a moisture-rich formula or baby shampoo that can provide additional tender loving care for your hair.
+Instead of your usual shampoo, you might want to pick up a moisture-rich formula or baby shampoo that can provide additional tender loving care for your hair, especially for summer hair care.

 You also should be careful of what styling products you plan on using when your hair is vulnerable from excess sun exposure.
 Read your labels and steer clear from ingredients like alcohol, sodium laurel sulfate, sodium laureth sulfate or any of the sulfates.
 Their purpose is smoothing hair, but in this case those types of ingredients will only make the hair hard and crunchy.